pantheon-systems/documentation/source/_docs/settings-php.md

 - Drupal 7 -  [https://github.com/pantheon-systems/drops-7/blob/master/sites/default/default.settings.php](https://github.com/pantheon-systems/drops-7/blob/master/sites/default/default.settings.php)
 - Drupal 6 -  [https://github.com/pantheon-systems/drops-6/blob/master/sites/default/default.settings.php](https://github.com/pantheon-systems/drops-6/blob/master/sites/default/default.settings.php)

-####Where can I find examples of Pantheon settings.php?
+#### Where can I find examples of Pantheon settings.php?
 You can view examples at the [pantheon-settings-examples repo](https://github.com/pantheon-systems/pantheon-settings-examples).

 #### Are table prefixes supported?

 For information about table prefixes on Pantheon, see [Export an Existing Drupal Site](/docs/drupal-export#export-the-database).

-#### Status is showing that my configuration file is not protected and that I need to create a settings.php file.
+#### Why is the Status tab is showing that my configuration file is not protected and that I need to create a settings.php file?

-Drupal doesn’t ship with a settings.php in place; as the error suggests, you should make a copy of the default.settings.php and rename it settings.php.
-Once you have created a settings.php file, the settings.php area of the report should resolve to green.
+Drupal doesn’t ship with a `settings.php` in place; as the error suggests, you should make a copy of the `default.settings.php` and rename it `settings.php`.
+Once you have created a `settings.php` file, the `settings.php` area of the report should change to green.

 #### Can I edit settings.pantheon.php?
 No; `settings.pantheon.php` is for Pantheon's use only and you should only modify the `settings.php` file.
 The `settings.pantheon.php` file may change in future updates, and modifying it would cause conflicts.